 Outdoor Toys Probably Need More Care

 Having a set of outdoor toys and a separate set of indoor dog toys is quite common.
-If we think about the logic behind this, it’s because we don’t want the outdoor toys to end up on our couches, our beds, or even the carpet.
+If we think about the logic behind this, we don’t want the outdoor toys to end up on our couches, beds, or even the carpet.